ChongQingNoSubway/nextjs-koa-redis-fullstackCil/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## configuration and construction process
+## Configuration and construction process
 #### we will need to make sure that node was installed on your computer

 #### The project main use frameworks :